ishandutta2007/LocalAI/README.md

 Stay updated with the significant milestones and developments in the LocalAI project:

-  * **June 2025: Backend Management Introduced\!** A major enhancement, [backend management](https://github.com/mudler/LocalAI/pull/5607), has been added. **Important Note:** `extras` images are slated for deprecation starting with the next release.
+  * **June 2025: Backend Management Introduced!** A major enhancement, [backend management](https://github.com/mudler/LocalAI/pull/5607), has been added. **Important Note:** `extras` images are slated for deprecation starting with the next release.
 Please review [the backend management PR](https://github.com/mudler/LocalAI/pull/5607) for full details and transition guidance.
-  * **May 2025: Advanced AI Capabilities\!** This month saw the addition of [Audio input](https://github.com/mudler/LocalAI/pull/5466) and [Reranking](https://github.com/mudler/LocalAI/pull/5396) capabilities within the `llama.cpp` backend.
+  * **May 2025: Advanced AI Capabilities!** This month saw the addition of [Audio input](https://github.com/mudler/LocalAI/pull/5466) and [Reranking](https://github.com/mudler/LocalAI/pull/5396) capabilities within the `llama.cpp` backend.
 We also launched a new [Realtime API](https://github.com/mudler/LocalAI/pull/5392) and expanded our model support to include Gemma, SmollVLM, and more multimodal models, all accessible from our model gallery.
-  * **May 2025: Important Image Name Changes\!** Please be aware of recent [image name changes](https://github.com/mudler/LocalAI/releases/tag/v2.29.0).
+  * **May 2025: Important Image Name Changes!** Please be aware of recent [image name changes](https://github.com/mudler/LocalAI/releases/tag/v2.29.0).
 Refer to the release notes to ensure compatibility with your existing deployments.
-  * **April 2025: Rebrand & WebUI Enhancements\!** LocalAI underwent a significant rebrand this month, accompanied by substantial improvements to its Web User Interface, offering a more streamlined and intuitive experience.
+  * **April 2025: Rebrand & WebUI Enhancements!** LocalAI underwent a significant rebrand this month, accompanied by substantial improvements to its Web User Interface, offering a more streamlined and intuitive experience.
-  * **April 2025: LocalAGI & LocalRecall Join the Family\!** We're thrilled to announce that [LocalAGI](https://github.com/mudler/LocalAGI) and [LocalRecall](https://github.com/mudler/LocalRecall) are now officially part of the LocalAI family stack, creating a more powerful and integrated AI ecosystem.
+  * **April 2025: LocalAGI & LocalRecall Join the Family!** We're thrilled to announce that [LocalAGI](https://github.com/mudler/LocalAGI) and [LocalRecall](https://github.com/mudler/LocalRecall) are now officially part of the LocalAI family stack, creating a more powerful and integrated AI ecosystem.
-  * **April 2025: WebUI Overhaul & AIO Image Updates\!** Beyond the rebrand, the WebUI received a complete overhaul, enhancing usability and aesthetics.
+  * **April 2025: WebUI Overhaul & AIO Image Updates!** Beyond the rebrand, the WebUI received a complete overhaul, enhancing usability and aesthetics.
 Our AIO (All-in-One) images were also updated for improved performance and content.
-  * **February 2025: Backend Refinements & New Additions\!** This month brought a backend cleanup, some breaking changes (please consult documentation for migration), and the integration of exciting new backends including `kokoro`, `OutelTTS`, and `faster-whisper`.
+  * **February 2025: Backend Refinements & New Additions!** This month brought a backend cleanup, some breaking changes (please consult documentation for migration), and the integration of exciting new backends including `kokoro`, `OutelTTS`, and `faster-whisper`.
 Additionally, we introduced Nvidia L4T images for Jetson platforms.
-  * **January 2025: New LocalAI Model Release & SANA Support\!** We're proud to announce a new LocalAI model release: [https://huggingface.co/mudler/LocalAI-functioncall-phi-4-v0.3](https://huggingface.co/mudler/LocalAI-functioncall-phi-4-v0.3).
+  * **January 2025: New LocalAI Model Release & SANA Support!** We're proud to announce a new LocalAI model release: [https://huggingface.co/mudler/LocalAI-functioncall-phi-4-v0.3](https://huggingface.co/mudler/LocalAI-functioncall-phi-4-v0.3).
 Furthermore, SANA support was added to diffusers: [https://github.com/mudler/LocalAI/pull/4603](https://github.com/mudler/LocalAI/pull/4603).
-  * **December 2024: `stablediffusion.cpp` Backend Integration\!** The `stablediffusion.cpp` backend (ggml) has been successfully added to LocalAI ([https://github.com/mudler/LocalAI/pull/4289](https://github.com/mudler/LocalAI/pull/4289)), expanding our image generation capabilities.
+  * **December 2024: `stablediffusion.cpp` Backend Integration!** The `stablediffusion.cpp` backend (ggml) has been successfully added to LocalAI ([https://github.com/mudler/LocalAI/pull/4289](https://github.com/mudler/LocalAI/pull/4289)), expanding our image generation capabilities.
-  * **November 2024: `Bark.cpp` Backend Added\!** We've integrated the `Bark.cpp` backend ([https://github.com/mudler/LocalAI/pull/4287](https://github.com/mudler/LocalAI/pull/4287)), enhancing our audio generation features.
+  * **November 2024: `Bark.cpp` Backend Added!** We've integrated the `Bark.cpp` backend ([https://github.com/mudler/LocalAI/pull/4287](https://github.com/mudler/LocalAI/pull/4287)), enhancing our audio generation features.
-  * **November 2024: Voice Activity Detection (VAD) API\!** Voice activity detection models (**VAD**) have been added to the API, improving audio processing capabilities: [https://github.com/mudler/LocalAI/pull/4204](https://github.com/mudler/LocalAI/pull/4204).
+  * **November 2024: Voice Activity Detection (VAD) API!** Voice activity detection models (**VAD**) have been added to the API, improving audio processing capabilities: [https://github.com/mudler/LocalAI/pull/4204](https://github.com/mudler/LocalAI/pull/4204).
-  * **October 2024: Examples Relocated\!** Our practical examples have been moved to a dedicated repository: [LocalAI-examples](https://github.com/mudler/LocalAI-examples).
+  * **October 2024: Examples Relocated!** Our practical examples have been moved to a dedicated repository: [LocalAI-examples](https://github.com/mudler/LocalAI-examples).
-  * **August 2024: FLUX-1 & P2P Explorer Launch\!** We proudly introduced 🆕 FLUX-1 and the new [P2P Explorer](https://explorer.localai.io), expanding our distributed AI capabilities.
+  * **August 2024: FLUX-1 & P2P Explorer Launch!** We proudly introduced 🆕 FLUX-1 and the new [P2P Explorer](https://explorer.localai.io), expanding our distributed AI capabilities.
-  * **July 2024: 🔥🔥 P2P Revolution: Federated Mode & AI Swarms\!** A groundbreaking release bringing a 🆕 P2P Dashboard, LocalAI Federated mode, and AI Swarms: [https://github.com/mudler/LocalAI/pull/2723](https://github.com/mudler/LocalAI/pull/2723).
+  * **July 2024: 🔥🔥 P2P Revolution: Federated Mode & AI Swarms!** A groundbreaking release bringing a 🆕 P2P Dashboard, LocalAI Federated mode, and AI Swarms: [https://github.com/mudler/LocalAI/pull/2723](https://github.com/mudler/LocalAI/pull/2723).
 Explore the potential of P2P Global community pools: [https://github.com/mudler/LocalAI/issues/3113](https://github.com/mudler/LocalAI/issues/3113).
-  * **May 2024: 🔥🔥 Decentralized P2P `llama.cpp`\!** Witness the power of peer-to-peer `llama.cpp` with this significant update: [https://github.com/mudler/LocalAI/pull/2343](https://github.com/mudler/LocalAI/pull/2343).
+  * **May 2024: 🔥🔥 Decentralized P2P `llama.cpp`!** Witness the power of peer-to-peer `llama.cpp` with this significant update: [https://github.com/mudler/LocalAI/pull/2343](https://github.com/mudler/LocalAI/pull/2343).
 Dive deeper into the documentation: [https://localai.io/features/distribute/](https://localai.io/features/distribute/).
-  * **May 2024: 🔥🔥 Distributed Inferencing\!** We've rolled out support for distributed inferencing: [https://github.com/mudler/LocalAI/pull/2324](https://github.com/mudler/LocalAI/pull/2324), enabling more scalable AI deployments.
+  * **May 2024: 🔥🔥 Distributed Inferencing!** We've rolled out support for distributed inferencing: [https://github.com/mudler/LocalAI/pull/2324](https://github.com/mudler/LocalAI/pull/2324), enabling more scalable AI deployments.
-  * **April 2024: Reranker API Released\!** The Reranker API has been introduced: [https://github.com/mudler/LocalAI/pull/2121](https://github.com/mudler/LocalAI/pull/2121), enhancing retrieval capabilities.
+  * **April 2024: Reranker API Released!** The Reranker API has been introduced: [https://github.com/mudler/LocalAI/pull/2121](https://github.com/mudler/LocalAI/pull/2121), enhancing retrieval capabilities.

 For a forward-looking perspective on our development, view the complete list of [Roadmap items](https://github.com/mudler/LocalAI/issues?q=is%3Aissue+is%3Aopen+label%3Aroadmap).